 If your household uses more than a reasonable amount of water you may be charged for the cost.

 - bathroom: dripping taps (bathroom sink, bath, shower) running toilets, or leaking pipes

 - laundry: dripping taps (washing machine, laundry sink), leaking pipes or loose hose connections

 - kitchen: dripping taps (kitchen sink), leaking pipes and dishwasher connections

 - outside: dripping garden taps, hose fittings and leaking pipes.

 Report any dripping taps, running cisterns, leaking pipes or faulty water connections to your nearest Housing Service Centre’s maintenance number.

 You can test your property for leaking pipes by monitoring your water meter.
 Follow these steps:

 - Wear gloves when checking your water meter to prevent injury—meter covers and boxes can be a haven for spiders and snakes.

-- Do not allow unsupervised children to touch water meter covers or boxes.
+- Don't allow unsupervised children to touch water meter covers or boxes.

-- Make sure you have checked all of the water fixtures in your home for leaks or faulty connections.
+- Make sure you've checked all the water fixtures in your home for leaks or faulty connections.

 - Take a water meter reading by writing down the black and red digits from left to right (black digits are kilolitres used).